ccs-amsterdam/annotinder-client/README.md

 ## As an NPM module

-The NPM module exposes the Annotator component, as well as some other stuff more under the hood (see src/lib/index.js).
+The NPM module doesn't cover the entire client, but exposes some components (see src/lib/index.js).
-This is primarily intended for the CCS Annotator Manager.
+This is primarily intended for the annotinder-r-client and annotinder-manager (forthcoming).

 To build and publish, increment version and run: